HU-SD-S3/s3-startproject-template/frontend/README.md

 * `npm run dev` - Start a development server.
 The application will be available at `http://localhost:5173`.
 * `npm run build` - Build the application for production.
 The output will be in the dist folder.
 That won't be good enough to actually deploy, but it's a start.
-* `npm run prettier` - Runs the Prettier code formatter on the source files, which standardises all tabs/spaces.
+* `npm run format` - Runs the Prettier code formatter on the source files, which standardises all tabs/spaces.
 * `npm run lint` - Runs ESLint to check for common code issues.

 ESLint is currently configured pretty harshly, with all rules enabled.
 As an alternative, you could also use ```pluginJs.configs.recommended``` instead of ```pluginJs.configs.all```.

 ## Vite